-- The Governor can resign any time by addressing a resignation letter to the President.
+- The Governor can resign at any time by addressing a resignation letter to the President.

 - The President may transfer a Governor appointed to one state to another state for the rest of the term.

-- A Governor can be reappointed after the expire of his term.
+- A Governor can be reappointed after the expiration of his term.